PrusaOwners/prusaowners/First_layer_and_PINDA_temperature_calibration_with_calipers.md

 In this guide we present an improved way to adjust both the frst layer height and the PINDA temperature calibration table.
-This guide is based on the original work by stahlfabrik LINK and has the added benefit of improved precision and repeatability.
-Unlike the "Electrical continuity" method by motocoder LINK, no hardware of software modifications are required.
+This method is based on the original work by _@stahlfabrik_ ([Manual_print_based_PINDA_temperature_calibration](Manual_print_based_PINDA_temperature_calibration.md)) and has the added benefit of improved precision and repeatability.
+Unlike the [PINDA_Temperature_Calibration_with_Electrical_Continuity](PINDA_Temperature_Calibration_with_Electrical_Continuity.md) method by _@motocoder_, no hardware of software modifications are required.

 # Prerequisites

-- A Prusa i3 MK3 with original firmware version 3.3.1 or later, calibrated and capable of producing at least remotely passable first layer;
+- A Prusa i3 MK3 with the original firmware version 3.3.1 or later, calibrated and capable of producing at least a remotely passable first layer;
-- A digital caliper or micrometer; and
+- A digital caliper or a micrometer; and
 - A specially crafted [test print ](files/First_layer_calibration_6_temp.gcode "wikilink").

 You need a tool capable of measuring thickness repeatably with at least +/-0.01mm precision to have 10% error or better.
-A typical entry-level digital calipers should be capable of that.
-If you wish (and have the tool) you can use a digital or vernier scale micrometer.
+A typical entry-level digital caliper should be capable of that.
+If you wish (and have the tool) you can use a digital or a vernier scale micrometer.

 # Method